Posted September 30, 2018

 What rate of return should be used for the earnings attributed to tangible assets?
 Do we group them together such as a blended rate, or parse out each asset individually?

 Lastly what capitalization rate should be applied to the excess earnings?
 More subjectivity.
 In practice the more risk involved with the future income, the higher the “cap” rate.
 If the risk is low and the future income can be relied upon without much detriment, then the capitalization rate is lower.
 While the IRS Revenue Ruling 68-609 suggests a 15% to 20% rate, most divorce business valuations will use a rate that is prudent to the business being analyzed.

 Here’s another aside- IRS Revenue Ruling 68-609 was an update to a 1920 Appeals and Review Memorandum (ARM), ARM 34.
 The U.S. Treasury cited the Excess Earnings method to be used in calculating reparations to breweries during Prohibition.
 It might not make you feel better, but the valuation technique for your small business in divorce proceedings can find origins in the beer industry.
 Fun!

 Business Valuation Professional

 There are thick books and long conferences on the subject of business valuations.
 While most divorce attorneys believe they can accurately divide marital assets between houses, cars and retirement accounts, thankfully most lawyers leave divorce business valuations to the experts.

-Jason Watson is the Managing Member of the Watson CPA Group, and provides small business consultation and valuation for divorcing couples.
-He is also a Certified Divorce Financial Analyst, and assists divorce lawyers in the financial aspects of marital property and separation agreements.
+Jason Watson is the Managing Partner of the Watson CPA Group and provides small business consultation and valuation for divorcing couples.
+He is also a Certified Divorce Financial Analyst and assists divorce lawyers in the financial aspects of marital property and separation agreements.